-(Romans 1:6) Among whom are ye also the called of Jesus Christ:
+(Romans 1:6) And you also are among those Gentiles who are called to belong to Jesus Christ.

 The Holy Spirit acts through and in the grace, power, and truth of God revealed by Paul and the entire New Testament to help people hear, receive, and believe in Jesus Christ as their Lord and Savior.
-As believers in Jesus Christ share the good news of Jesus Christ with others, the Holy Spirit working within them calls people from every tribe and tongue to believe in
+As believers in Jesus Christ share the good news of Jesus Christ with others, the Holy Spirit working within them calls people from every tribe and tongue to believe in Jesus.

-Jesus.
 The Holy Spirit works with power through the truth and leads people to believe the truth and believe in Jesus; thus, by grace they come to saving faith in Jesus Christ as their personal Lord and Savior.

-(Romans 1:7) To all that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.
+(Romans 1:7) To all in Rome who are loved by God and called to be his holy people: Grace and peace to you from God our Father and from the Lord Jesus Christ.